Doki Doki Literature Club!: Gameplay

 Doki Doki Literature Club! is a visual novel.
-As such, its gameplay has a low level of interactivity and consists of scenes with static two-dimensional images of characters in a first-person perspective, accompanied by occasional choices the player is forced to make in order to advance the plot.
+As such, its gameplay has a low level of interactivity and consists of scenes with static two-dimensional images of characters in a first-person perspective, accompanied by occasional choices by which the player advances the plot.
 The descriptions and dialogue are depicted in the form of accompanying text without voice acting.
 The game's narration is provided by the game's protagonist (whom the player controls), a member of the titular literature club, to which he was invited by his childhood friend Sayori.
-Any decisions the player is advocated to make over the course of the plot affect the development of the protagonist's relationships with key female characters Sayori, Yuri, and Natsuki, but ultimately have little effect on the outcome of the game.
-The characters' interactions with the protagonist are primarily influenced by a minigame in which the player is required to compose a poem from a set of randomly selected individual words.
-Each girl in the literature club has different word preferences, and will react positively when the player picks a word that they like.
-The characters' reactions are stylized in the form of miniature chibi avatars of the characters which are displayed at the bottom of the screen during the minigame, and which will jump given the opportunity as a response to the player selecting one of their favorite words; Monika is not able to be romanced in this way, which later affects the plot of the game.
-Depending on the results of these minigames, the player will experience scenes for whatever character liked that particular poem the most.
-The narrative is divided into three acts and an epilogue, with the game restarting each time.
+Choices the protagonist makes affect the development of his relationships with key female characters Sayori, Yuri, and Natsuki, but ultimately have little effect on the outcome of the game.

+The characters' interactions with the protagonist are primarily influenced by a minigame in which the player "composes" a poem by picking from several sets of words.
+Each girl in the literature club has different word preferences, and they will react positively when the player picks a word that they like.
+For narrative reasons, Monika is not represented in this minigame.
+In accordance with the results of these minigames, the player will experience scenes with whichever character liked that particular poem the most.
+Each such story arc is divided into three acts and an epilogue, whereupon the game restarts each time with increasingly divergent realities.
 At a certain point, the player must manipulate the game's files in order to advance the narrative.

-Doki Doki Literature Club Plus! features the entire main campaign of the original game, but includes a "virtual desktop" allowing access to character files without needing to manipulate computer files, as well as unlockable images, soundtrack, story-related content, and several new "side stories".
-The new content is unlocked by completing the main campaign, as well as the side stories.
-The new stories depict characterization of the relationships between the four club members, as well as the formation of the literature club, without any interaction from the player.
+Doki Doki Literature Club Plus! features the entire main story of the original game, and includes a "virtual desktop" that replaces the actual file manipulation, as well as a soundtrack feature and several new "side stories".
+The side stories depict the relationships between the club members, as well as the formation of the literature club.